Marina Mniszech: In folklore

 When Marina's three-year-old son, Tsarevich Ivan Dmitriyevich, was publicly hanged, Marina – according to the Russian ambassador to the Polish royal court – “died of longing for her own fate”.
 According to other sources, she either was hanged or was drowned.

 A popular legend in Russian folklore has it that Mnishek, a powerful witch known as Marinka the Witch, put a curse on the Romanov dynasty because of the execution of her son by the new Tsar Mikhail and his father, Patriarch Filaret of Moscow.
 The boy's body had been left hanging near the Serpukhov Gate for months.
 Marina said: "Damn you!
 In the Ipatiev's [Monastery] you started, in the Ipatiev's [House] you will end!
 You began with the death of a tsarevich, you will end with the death of a tsarevich!"
-Thus, according to the legend, the barbaric murder of Tsar Nicholas II and his family, including his thirteen-year-old son, Alexei, was Marinka the Witch's revenge for the barbaric public execution of her tsarevich-son.
+Thus, according to the legend, the murder of Tsar Nicholas II and his family, including his thirteen-year-old son, Alexei, was Marinka the Witch's revenge for the public execution of her tsarevich-son.